ftcid/AutomatedHomeV2/README.md

 The system has an script to start all module programs and the master.
 This script is called ___automatedhomev2.sh___.
 Please follow the help in this script to get further information about how to use it.

+The system creates some classes that runs in a thread.
+Each thread is working to serve specific functionality.
+This to be as follows:

+- AutomatedHomeMaster: Central controller class managing MQTT, web, and DB interfaces.
+- MQTTInterface: Manages MQTT communication, subscribing to topics, and handling messages.
+- JSONWebInterface: Exposes the automated home system's data through a Flask-based web API.
+That provides data in JSON format by accessing http://host:7900/automatedhome?command=list_all_devices.
+- DBInterface: Simulates database operations for storing device status updates in a DB.
+This module is still to be developed and this is currently a dummy class.

 ## How to use the rule system
 The system has a mechanism to operate with rules.
 The file ___rules.yaml___ provides an example on how to generate actions on a module based upon this file.
 The rule engine is used from the library ___rule_engine___.
 This engine is wrapped in a class to permit use it with topics with the character '/', as this is a special character for the ___rule_engine___ library.